 *Add shipping and handling to all orders.

-Arrayit DNA Microarrays are manufactured, processed and packaged in state-of-the-art class 100 Cleanroom facilities and are stable at room temperature (25°C) for 6 months from the date of receipt.
+Arrayit DNA Microarrays are manufactured, processed and packaged in advanced class 1 cleanroom facilities and are stable at room temperature (25°C) for 6 months from the date of receipt.
 Unprocessed microarays from Arrayit have an indefinate shelf life.
 If you wish to receive your microarrays unprocessed please specify this at the time of ordering.
 Store in the sealed anti-static shipping envelope and avoid exposure to elevated temperature, humidity, and dust until use.